Skip to content

 Onboard food: None

-This train was the hardest to figure out, simply because information about it is limited for some reason.
-It’s part of the Kuroshio trains fleet, and it was very difficult to understand, which trains were panda-themed among the many running throughout the day.
-They are Kuroshio No. 1, 4, 25, and 26.
+The panda train was the hardest to figure out, simply because information about it is limited.
+It’s part of the Kuroshio fleet, and it was very difficult to understand, which trains were panda-themed among the many running throughout the day.
+I found that usually they are Kuroshio No. 1, 4, 25, and 26.
 First two run in the morning and the other two in the evening hours.

 There are two types of Panda Kuroshio trains:

-We hopped on the SDG train actually.
+We hopped on the SDG train.
 It was an evening train and we wanted to check it out for a short section in Osaka.
 The train was almost empty at this time.
-While there are no unreserved seats, you can reserve on the day though.
+While there are no unreserved seats, you can reserve on the day without any issues.

 The train doesn’t have a dining car, but it has the Shinkansen style small tables in front of you, so you can bring snacks along for the ride.